adobe/aio-theme/example/src/pages/index.md

-We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
+We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
 For more information, refer to the [contributing page][].

 [contributing page]: /support/contribute

 ## API Requests & Rate Limits

-The timeout for API requests through adobe.io is currently *60 seconds*.
+The timeout for API requests through adobeio is currently *60 seconds*.

 The default rate limit for an Adobe Analytics Company is *120 requests per minute*.
 (The limit is enforced as *12 requests every 6 seconds*).
 When rate limiting is being enforced you will get `429` HTTP response codes with the